w3f/polkadot-wiki/README.md

   on Polkadot.
 </p>

-> :high_brightness: **Please Note**: The Wiki will undergo a major revamp over the next several weeks in an attempt
-> to improve its configuration, functionality, relevancy, adequacy, and overall design.
+:speech_balloon: **Please be advised: The Wiki will undergo a major revamp over the next several weeks in an attempt to improve its configuration, functionality, relevancy, adequacy, and overall design.
-> The new Wiki will exist in a new repository, still under `w3f`.
+The new Wiki will exist in a new repository, still under Web3 Foundation.**

 > :scroll: This repository will still be maintained in the meantime, and contributions are always encouraged.